Linsey’s Cheer & Dance Center (LCDC), founded in 2006, provides instruction in various styles of recreational and competitive cheer and dance.

 She enjoys teaching kids, watching them learn and grow knowing dance is a foundation for much of their social and mental well being.
 And as a mom and an instructor, she can help from both perspectives.

 Bridget is a first-generation American, embraces her Sicilian heritage and can speak the language fluently.
-When she isn’t at work, Bridget enjoys cooking and spending time with her husband, Brian and her family.
-She is often on the road with her three children ages 19, 17 and 14, traveling to soccer games and cheer competitions.
+When she isn’t at work, Bridget enjoys cooking and spending time with her husband, Brian and her three children ages 20, 18 and 15.

 Caitlin is a Company Dance instructor whose passion for ballet began when she was just 3 years old.